 So how can we support our bones?

-It is important that we have sufficient intake of all the co-factors we need for healthy bones, such as the raw materials mentioned previously including calcium, magnesium, boron, silicon (e.g. present in the herb, horsetail), vitamin K and D. The best place to start is with a healthy diet.
+It is important that we have sufficient intake of all the co-factors we need for healthy bones, such as the raw materials mentioned previously, including calcium, magnesium, boron, silicon (e.g. present in the herb, horsetail), vitamin K and D. The best place to start is with a healthy diet.
 Despite the widespread misconceptions, dairy products can be a good source of bone supporting nutrients.
 15,16 However, it is important that it is good quality and organic, and not consumed in excess.
-If you’re avoiding dairy/lactose due to an allergy/intolerance or vegan diet for example, there are plenty of other good, if not better sources of calcium: sardines, sesame seeds, collard greens, spinach, kale, swiss chard, broccoli and tofu.
+If you’re avoiding dairy/lactose due to an allergy/intolerance or vegan diet, there are plenty of other good, if not better sources of calcium: sardines, sesame seeds, collard greens, spinach, kale, swiss chard, broccoli and tofu.
 Ensuring that you’re having enough protein in your diet is another essential factor for collagen especially.
-High quality meats, nuts, seeds, wholefood protein powders, pulses and vegetables are all excellent sources.
+High quality meat, nuts, seeds, wholefood protein powders, pulses and vegetables are all excellent sources.

 Reduce stress!
-Working on healthy work life balance, taking up hobbies, yoga, meditation or deep breathing exercises can all be supportive.
+Working on healthy work-life balance, taking up hobbies, yoga, meditation or deep breathing exercises can all be supportive.
 Making sure you are getting enough sleep can also reduce stress and help to balance our blood sugar levels, which has a direct impact on bone mineral density.17 Gentle regular exercise is also important for stress relief and for healthy bone density.
 Resistance exercise in particular is useful such as using ankle weights during the day for constant gentle exercise, or using a trampoline once a day are easy and excellent ways to put gentle pressure on your bones.

 Healthy digestion, healthy bones!
 Including gut loving foods in your diet is really useful.
 Prebiotic foods e.g. leeks, onions and garlic or probiotic foods e.g sauerkraut and kefir, can help to keep your gut in check.
-Last but not least, organic bone broth is excellent for a source of proteins, collagen and other minerals to support your bones.
+Last but not least, organic bone broth is excellent for a source of proteins, collagen and minerals to support your bones.

 Got a question?